PadmanabhanSaravanan/SQL-Server/README.md

     2. Read only: Not updatable
     3. Nonscrollable: Can be traversed only in one direction and cannot skip rows

-To use cursors in SQL-Server procedures, you need to do the following:

-1. Declare a cursor.
-2. Open a cursor.
-3. Fetch the data into variables.
-4. Close the cursor when done.
-5. Deallocate the cursor

 SQL Server Cursor Life Cycle:

 ![image cursor](image/SQL-Server-Cursor.png)